-Mr. Demmer received his BS in Mechanical Engineering from Michigan State University.
-He currently serves as CEO of Demmer Holdings, a group of companies located in Michigan, Minnesota, South Dakota, Colorado, and Mexico.
-All companies produce complex metal components for the aerospace, chemical, and computer industries.
-Mr. Demmer is also President and CEO of Demmer Properties, Airport Realty, Demmer Engineering and River Caddis Development, LLC.
+Mr. Demmer is CEO of Demmer Holdings, a group of companies that produce complex metal components for the aerospace, chemical, and computer industries, located in Michigan, Minnesota, South Dakota, Colorado, and Mexico.
+He is also President and CEO of Demmer Properties, Airport Realty, Demmer Engineering and River Caddis Development, LLC.
 The combined companies employ over 1,200 people.
+An engineer himself, Mr. Demmer received his BS in Mechanical Engineering from Michigan State University.